thednp/navbar/README.md

 # Navbar.js Highlights
 * Mobile First Design
+* Accessibility Focus
 * ES6+ sources and powerful build tools
 * SCSS sources with powerful mixins and advanced inheritance and automation functionality
-* very light footprint, `3kb` in size when minified
+* very light footprint, `5kb` in size when minified
 * 3 sets of positions top (main), left or right
 * provides a set of options for JavaScript initialization
 * DATA API allows you to automatically initiate without JS invocation